-From 2017 to the start of 2020, Dr. David Bray served as Executive Director for the People-Centered Internet coalition, chaired by Vint Cerf, focused on providing support and expertise for community-focused projects that measurably improve people's lives using the internet.
+Dr. David A. Bray has served in a variety of leadership roles in turbulent environments, including bioterrorism preparedness and response from 2000-2005, time on the ground in Afghanistan in 2009, serving as the non-partisan Executive Director for a bipartisan National Commission on R&D, and providing leadership as a non-partisan federal agency Senior Executive.
+He accepted a leadership role in December 2019 to incubate a new global Center with the Atlantic Council.
 He also provides strategy to both Boards and start-ups espousing human-centric principles to technology-enabled decision making in complex environments.
-Business Insider named him one of the top "24 Americans Who Are Changing the World" under 40 and he was named a Young Global Leader by the World Economic Forum for 2016-2021.
+He was also named a Senior Fellow with the Institute for Human-Machine Cognition in starting in 2018.
+Business Insider named him one of the top “24 Americans Who Are Changing the World” under 40 and he was named a Young Global Leader by the World Economic Forum for 2016-2021.
+From 2017 to the start of 2020, David served as Executive Director for the People-Centered Internet coalition Chaired by Internet co-originator Vint Cerf, focused on providing support and expertise for community-focused projects that measurably improve people’s lives using the internet.
 He also was named a Marshall Memorial Fellow and traveled to Europe in 2018 to discuss Trans-Atlantic issues of common concern including exponential technologies and the global future ahead.
-He was also named a Senior Fellow with the Institute for Human-Machine Cognition in 2018.
-Later in 2018, he was invited to work with the U.S. Navy and Marines on improving organizational adaptability and to work with U.S. Special Operation Command's J5 Directorate on the challenges of countering misinformation and disinformation online.
+Later in 2018, he was invited to work with the U.S. Navy and Marines on improving organizational adaptability and to work with U.S. Special Operation Command’s J5 Directorate on the challenges of countering misinformation and disinformation online.

 David enjoys creative problem solving.
 He began working for the U.S. government at age 15 on computer simulations at a high-energy physics facility investigating quarks and neutrinos.
 In later roles, he designed new telemedicine interfaces and space-based forest fire forecasting prototypes for the Department of Defense.
 From 1998-2000 he volunteered as a part-time crew lead with Habitat for Humanity International in the Philippines, Honduras, Romania, and Nepal while also working as a project manager with Yahoo! and a Microsoft partner firm.
 Dr. Bray then joined as IT Chief for the Bioterrorism Preparedness and Response Program at the U.S. Centers for Disease Control and Prevention, leading the program’s technology response to during 9/11, anthrax in 2001, Severe Acute Respiratory System in 2003, and other international public health emergencies.
 He later completed a PhD from Emory University’s Goizueta Business School and two post-doctoral associateships at MIT and Harvard in 2008.